swapnilsmache/swapnilsmache.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Scientific Software Engineer, <a href='https://www.rayfos.com/'>Rayfos</a>
+subtitle: Doctoral Student <a href='https://www.utwente.nl/en/'>University of Twente</a>

 profile:
   align: right